abdussalamfaqih/wallet-service-dev/README.md

 docker-compose -f deployment/docker-compose-db.yml up
 ```
 > [!NOTE]
-> To ensure the connection to db works, check the `host` in `config/config.json` file using the valid key
+> To ensure the connection to db works, check the `host` in `config/config.json` file using the valid value
-> - for docker-compose env, host: postgres
+> - for docker-compose env, host: `postgres`
-> - local env, can use host: localhost
+> - for running locally (service or migration), can use host: `localhost`

 ### Available API
 #### Create Account